awfullotofcode/nextjs-dashboard/README.md

 ### Creating layouts and pages
 To create a nested route, you can nest folders inside each other and add page.tsx files inside them.
+### Automatic code-splitting and prefetching
+Nextjs automatically code splits your app via route segments.
+This means pages get isolated.
+If a certain page throws an ero